dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.1.md

 We have added the ability to work with System.Transactions features such as TransactionScope.
 This will work on both .NET Framework and .NET Core when using database providers that support it.

 ## Better column ordering in initial migration
 Based on customer feedback, we have updated migrations to initially generate columns for tables in the same order as properties are declared in classes.
-Note that we cannot change order when new members are added after the initial table creation.
+Note that EF Core cannot change order when new members are added after the initial table creation.

 ## Optimization of correlated subqueries
 We have improved our query translation to avoid executing "N + 1" SQL queries in many common scenarios in which the usage of a navigation property in the projection leads to joining data from the root query with data from a correlated subquery.
 The optimization requires buffering the results form the subquery, and we require that you modify the query to opt-in the new behavior.